-We had cash and cash equivalents of \$302.9 million \$292.2 million as of May 31, 2023 August 31, 2023.
+We had cash and cash equivalents of ~~\$292.2 million~~\$230.0 million as of ~~August 31, 2023~~November 30, 2023.
 Our cash equivalents are comprised primarily of money market accounts held at banks.
-Due to the short-term nature of these instruments, we believe that we
+Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
+Declines in interest rates, however, would reduce future interest income.

 In addition, our 2019 Revolver has a variable interest rate which, if drawn upon, would subject us to risks associated with changes in that interest rate.
-We had no borrowings under the 2019 Revolver during the three months ended May 31, 2023 August 31, 2023.
+We had no borrowings under the 2019 Revolver during the three months ended ~~August 31, 2023~~November 30, 2023.